freedomofpress/securedrop-docs/docs/admin/deployment/getting_the_most_out_of_securedrop.rst

 Make a high profile announcement
 --------------------------------

-Anytime you launch a SecureDrop, you’ll want to write an accompanying news story along with it to alert your readers and potential sources where to submit information.
+Anytime you launch a SecureDrop, you'll want to write an accompanying news story along with it to alert your readers and potential sources where to submit information.
 Almost every news organization already does this, but some good recent examples come from `USA Today`_, `The Guardian`_, and `Wired`_.
 You can also write a companion Q & A like the `Washington Post`_ did.

 However, a launch announcement is really just a small piece of the puzzle.
-It’s important to regularly remind readers and potential sources that your SecureDrop exists, because only a tiny fraction will likely see the launch announcement and it will quickly be buried in other news after a couple of days.
+It's important to regularly remind readers and potential sources that your SecureDrop exists, because only a tiny fraction will likely see the launch announcement and it will quickly be buried in other news after a couple of days.